itpcc/gdrive-download-helper/README.md

 # Origin

 I used to have an ASUS's free quota for Google drive.
 But today, the quota was expired.
-I have to immidietly ~~~evacuate~~~ copy files to the another Google drive account.
+I have to immediately ~~~evacuate~~~ copy files to the another Google drive account.
 But :

 - Google doesn't provide an easy option for copying the whole drive to another account.
 - My dormitory's internet is suck!
 I can't make it done easily. :(